Fees & other Frequently Asked Questions

 What times are sessions available?

-I have a spread of days and times to meet most needs.
-I have slots available on weekday mornings, afternoons and some evenings and also on Saturday morning – please see my home page for my latest availability.
+I have a spread of days and times to meet most needs, and I can usually be flexible around e.g. shift patterns or school holidays.
+I have slots available on weekday mornings, afternoons and some evenings and also most Saturday morning.
+My current availability is updated at the foot of this website, after the contact form.

 How often do we have appointments?